rjray/advent-2024-clojure/src/advent_of_code/README.md

 Day 8 (6203/6206, 1:05:58).

-Got home from a hockey _right at the time_ the puzzle unlocked.
+Got home from a hockey game _right at the time_ the puzzle unlocked.

 This was a little challenging, mostly because I got the signs wrong the first time around on part 1.
 I had to do some pencil/paper work to figure that out.